Robert Warington's aquatic sojourn.

 With an ever-increasing workload and of being appointed Chemical Referee by four Metropolitan Gas Companies, Warington was perhaps unaware of Gosse's comments as he submitted another paper to the Annals, published in the 1854 September issue.
 This was in the form of six memoranda; three on freshwater aquaria; three on seawater aquaria.
 The freshwater memos referred to his latest observations regarding the water snail, the continued success of his original aquarium, and the destructive effects upon the Vallisneria spiralis by the grazing habits of the Hydra fusca.
 The three seawater memos were concerned with the lighting conditions required to successfully grow red seaweeds; keeping specimens alive and in health in shallow pans without the aid of seaweed; and detailed specifications of his latest tank design.
 The paper prompted little comment even though announcing the success of an aquarium need not be dependent upon the inclusion of vegetable matter as the natural reaction between the surface of the water and the atmosphere could, taking into account the volume of water, its surface area and mass of animal life needing support, adequately satisfy their respiratory needs.

-His new tank, again constructed with glass and slate within a zinc frame, incorporated a bottom that sloped down from the image 4top of the back to adjoin the bottom front of the tank, thus eliminating one panel.
+His new tank, again constructed with glass and slate within a zinc frame, incorporated a bottom that sloped down from the top of the back to adjoin the bottom front of the tank, thus eliminating one panel.
 This design, with the sloping panel being dressed with various size stones and vegetation, gave the fish a choice of depth and, when positioned in front of a window, allowed the light to illuminate the contents only through the waters surface; as in nature.

 Either discovering, or having it brought to his attention, Warington took offence to Gosse's closing remarks in his factitious seawater paper.
 Although not implicated in any way he felt obliged to reply, which was published in the December issue of the Annals.
 His paper revealed to all he had discussed the topic with Gosse in January and was probably responsible for the remarks which had so offended him.
 Detailing his own factitious seawater formula, based upon Dr. Schweitzer's, Warington strongly disputed the chemical validity of Gosse's receipt.